Francis Asbury Roe: Biography

 Roe was ordered to command the side-wheel steamer Sassacus on the North Atlantic Blockading Squadron in September 1863, and captured and destroyed several blockade runners in the sounds of North Carolina.
 Eight months later he was again commended for gallantry for engaging the Confederate ram Albemarle and capturing the gunboat Bombshell on May 5, 1864.

-After the end of the war, Roe commanded the iron-hulled warship Michigan on the Great Lakes.
+After the end of the war, Roe commanded the iron-hulled warship Michigan on the Great Lakes, where he and his crew took action in the 1865 Upper Peninsula miners' strike.
 He was promoted to commander on July 25, 1866, and given command of the steamer Tacony on a special mission to Mexico.
 Roe served as fleet captain for the Asiatic Station from 1868 to 1871.

 Roe was promoted to captain on April 1, 1872, and commanded the screw sloop Lancaster on the Brazil Station from 1874 to 1875.
 He was promoted to commodore on November 26, 1880, and to rear admiral on November 3, 1884, while serving as governor of the Naval Asylum at Philadelphia, Pennsylvania.
 He was transferred to the retired list on October 4, 1885.

 Roe died in Washington, D.C., on December 28, 1901, aged 78, and is buried in Arlington National Cemetery.

-Namesake
+Honors

 The United States Navy has named two destroyers USS Roe in his honor.